 - Market placement (or first registration) dates, after which all new engines placed on the market must meet the standard.

 The dates listed in the following tables are the market placement dates.
 In most cases, new type approval dates are one year before the respective market placement dates.

 Regulatory authorities in the EU, USA, and Japan have been under pressure from engine and equipment manufacturers to harmonize worldwide emission standards, in order to streamline engine development and emission type approval/certification for different markets.
 Stage I/II limits were in part harmonized with US regulations.
-Stage III/IV limits are harmonized with the US Tier 3/4 standards.
+Stage III/IV requirements are harmonized to a large degree with the US Tier 3/4 standards.

 Stage I/II Standards

 Stage I and Stage II emissions shall not exceed the amount shown in Table 1.
 The Stage I emissions are engine-out limits and shall be achieved before any exhaust aftertreatment device.

 |F||75 ≤ P < 130||2003.01||5.0||1.0||6.0||0.3|

 |* Stage II also applies to constant speed engines effective 2007.01|

 A sell-off period of up to two years is allowed for engines produced prior to the respective market placement date.
 Since the sell-off period—between zero and two years—is determined by each Member State, the exact timeframe of the regulations may be different in different countries.